 Account requests and responsibilities

 Only Unit IT support staff, or a person deemed by your unit to be responsible for your unit's security training may request unit training.
-Please see instructions below:
+Please read the instructions below before requesting accounts:

 - Requester will be deemed the administrator of your unit's training accounts.